dgpiyush/DSA/README.md

 Welcome to the DSA Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.

+first install jdk version 10 or greater than 10th version

 ## Folder Structure

 The workspace contains two folders by default, where: